Fact-checked by the onlinepaydaynews.com editorial team

 What Legal Protections Do Borrowers Have Against Predatory Lending?

-Federal law provides significant — though imperfect — protections against predatory vs fair lending abuses.
-The most powerful tool is the Truth in Lending Act, which gives borrowers a three-day right of rescission on certain secured loans, including home equity lines of credit.
+Federal law provides significant, though imperfect, protections against predatory lending abuses.
+The most powerful single tool is the Truth in Lending Act, which gives borrowers a three-day right of rescission on certain secured loans, including home equity lines of credit.
 You can cancel the loan within three business days of signing with no penalty.

 The Dodd-Frank Wall Street Reform Act created the CFPB specifically to enforce consumer financial protection laws.
 The CFPB has the authority to examine lenders, impose fines, and require restitution to harmed borrowers.
 Between 2011 and 2023, the CFPB secured more than $17.5 billion in relief for consumers, according to CFPB agency data.